-Using Almond Flour
+About Almond Flour

-These biscuits will turn out better if you use blanched almonds.
+These biscuits will turn out best if you use blanched almonds.
 Blanched just means that the skin has been removed from the almond before it was ground up.
 Read more about the difference here.
 The outcome is a lighter, prettier biscuit, and less mealy.

 How to Make Keto Biscuits